 Wilson's speed helped him outrun mistakes in the outfield as he led the NL outfielders with six double plays in 1984.
 Arm surgery in 1985 weakened his arm and reduced Mookie to a platoon player.
+His career was threatened by a freak eye injury suffered in spring training in 1986 when he was hit in the glasses by a throw during an infielders' rundown drill.
+Upon his return to play after five weeks on the DL, he had trouble judging fly balls, especially during day games.
+That persisted for the rest of his career.

 As the senior member of the team in the second half of the 1980's, Wilson was an important clubhouse influence.
-His hustle, even when the Mets had been notorious noncontenders, set an example for younger players.
+His hustle, even when the Mets had been notorious non-contenders, set an example for younger players.
 He was an unselfish team leader until he was traded to Toronto in the second half of 1989.
 He sparked the Blue Jays to the 1989 Division Title and fittingly scored the run that clinched first place.